harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings.md

 When you run a deploy stage, this is the pipeline execution flow:

-1. Harness checks the ``stage`` conditional execution and then starts filling the variable defined in stage definition.
+1. Harness checks the ``stage`` conditional execution and then starts filling the variable defined in the stage definition.
 2. Checks the ``Service`` step and then fetches the ``Environment and Infrastructure`` information.

 ![unresolved expresssion execution](./static/unresolved_expression_execution_2.png)

 3. When the stage starts, Harness checks the ``step`` conditional execution and proceed to resolve the variable step.

 In this case, when the pipeline ran, Harness first checked the stage ``deploy_stage`` conditional execution.
 Harness checked for the environment name, ``harnessdevenv`` here, but it resolved to null because at that time the stage had not proceeded with fetching environment information.
-Hence, resolved as ``null`` at that time.

 * **Resolved variable example:**

-Now, let's discuss an example an example where above scenario will work.
+Now, let's discuss an example where above scenario will work.

 Consider the below pipeline YAML: